 The more points a college football offense scores, the more attention it receives.
 It certainly helps if the team is really good, too, but every high school signal caller's dream is scoring touchdowns on the big stage at the next level.
 Gonzaga's Caleb Williams is no different.

-Rated as a five-star recruit and the No. 1 signal caller by both 247Sports and Rivals, the dual-threat quarterback from Washington D.C. is electric every time he steps on the football field.
-It’s no secret why some of the top programs are after the 2021 superstar on the football recruiting trail.
+Rated as a five-star recruit and the No. 1 quarterback prospect by both 247Sports and Rivals, the dual-threat quarterback from Washington D.C. is electric every time he steps on the football field.
+It's no secret why some of the top programs were after the 2021 superstar on the football recruiting trail.

 QB Caleb Williams Recruiting

-So far, he’s visited Clemson, Georgia, and Penn State twice.
-Last year, the two visits he’s taken were to Clemson and to Lincoln Riley’s Oklahoma Sooners.
-The five-star athlete took a trip to Baton Rouge, Louisiana, last November and was on-hand for the Tigers’ win over Texas A&M.
+He's visited Clemson, Georgia, and Penn State twice.
+Last year, the two visits he took were to Clemson and to Lincoln Riley's Oklahoma Sooners.
+The five-star athlete and top quarterback recruit took a trip to Baton Rouge, Louisiana, last November and was on-hand for the Tigers' win over Texas A&M.

-“They checked every box,” Carl Williams, Caleb’s dad, told 247Sports.
-“Coach O and his staff are fabulous.
-We like them a lot.”
+"They checked every box," Carl Williams, Caleb's dad, told 247Sports.
+"Coach O [Ed Orgeron] and his staff are fabulous.
+We like them a lot."

-UPDATE (May 4, 2020): Williams took to Twitter to announce the final three schools he’ll focus his recruiting on.
-In an essay Williams wrote himself for SI All-American, Williams revealed his top choices heading into his senior season and why they earned his attention.
+On May 4, quarterback Caleb Williams took to Twitter to announce the final three schools he'd focus his recruiting on.
+In an essay Williams wrote himself for SI All-American, Williams revealed his finalists heading into his senior season and why they earned his attention.